videomi/shotcut_web/howtos/keyboard-shortcuts/index.md

 #### Entering Time Values

-Timecode fields - such as the prominent one at the bottom of the player
-- do not require you to enter a full timecode value.
+Timecode fields&mdash;such as the prominent one at the bottom of the player&mdash;do not require you to enter a full timecode value.
 There are some short-hand ways to enter time values.
 First of all, a number with no colons (e.g., 100) is a **frame number**.
 Remember, frame numbers start at 0; so 100 is the 101-th frame!
 Including a colon (:) makes it